Dental Implants = Beautiful Smiles

 Today’s dental implants mark a significant improvement over the first generations of implants, which were introduced into mainstream dentistry more than thirty years ago.
 There are more dental implant options now than ever before!

-If you’re considering dental implants, now’s the time to schedule a free consultation with an implant dentist in the Denver area.
+If you’re considering dental implants, now’s the time to schedule your free consultation with an implant dentist in the Denver area.
 You might just start smiling widely when you hear the possibilities for a more beautiful smile!

 Fast Facts About Implants